swisspost/gateleen/gateleen-hook-ts/README.md

 Benefits:
 - Clean separation of concerns
-- EventBusService can be reused for other services
 - Robust auto-recovery on network interruptions
 - Smart hook refresh (only refreshes hooks nearing expiry)